-There are four major components in operation and maintenance costs for wind turbines in Denmark: Service agreement, insurance, land rent/administration and repairs not covered by service agreement.
-Each cost component accounts historically roughly for 25% of Operating and Maintenance (O&M) costs over the lifetime of a wind turbine [4].
+There are four major components in operation and maintenance costs for wind turbines in Denmark: service agreement, insurance, land rent/administration and repairs not covered by service agreement.
+Each cost component accounts roughly for 25% of Operating and Maintenance (O&M) costs over the lifetime of a wind turbine [4].
 For more recent projects the trend is that the service agreement cover more and insurance and repair cost will represent a lower percentage.

-A major part of the most recent onshore wind turbines is delivered with long term service contracts (more than 10-15 years) provided by the turbine manufacturers and a large part of the service/maintenance costs is known upfront.
+A major part of the most recent onshore wind turbines are delivered with long term service contracts (more than 10-15 years) provided by the turbine manufacturers and a large part of the service/maintenance costs is known upfront.
 However, it is difficult to estimate the costs for repairs not covered by the service agreement, and even with long-term service agreements unforeseen cost may occur [15].

 A study based on data for 2009 reports the expected lifetime costs for O&M for wind turbines installed in Denmark to be approximately €12/MWh (2015 prices) [4].
 This is in accordance with the latest experience from the Danish Wind Turbine Owners association, which estimates a lifetime O&M-cost of 11 €/MWh (2015 prices) [15].
-During 2018 an increased competition on service agreement is seen, where costs down to 50% of the years before are seen.